sitaliaie/ShellShock/README.md

 `./a.out`

+To use gtest, follow these commands instead.

+Within the ShellShock folder

+`cmake3 .`

+`make`

+`./test`

 ## Design
 We will be using a composite design strategy where “cmd” and “connector” act as composite classes. "exit", "||", "&&", and ";" are the leaves in this project that inherit from the composites.
 User interface and expression parsing is done in the main file with the Boost C++ library.